5 Tips To Identify If You’re An ‘e-Hoarder’

 “There will always be software and tools for accessing and converting files which over time may become obsolete,” says Mitch Goldstone, president and CEO of ScanMyPhotos.
 “This is a big part of ScanMyPhotos.com’s service, as a digital legacy provider.
 The worst thing is to not digitize pictures now as they will fade due to the ravages of time.
 Or get mistakenly discarded.
 We always urge people to have many backups in off site locations for all their pictures.”

-David Pogue, Yahoo Tech founder, Missing Manual publisher, and Emmy-winning CBS news correspondent, has also extensively coverage “Data Rot,” the term he created.
+David Pogue, Yahoo Tech founder, Missing Manual publisher, and Emmy-winning CBS news correspondent, has also extensive coverage “Data Rot,” the term he created.
 He describes Data Rot as: “Data rot refers mainly to problems with the medium on which information is stored.
 Over time, things like temperature, humidity, exposure to light, being stored not-very-good locations like moldy basements, make this information very difficult to read.”
 READ MORE

 From CBS Sunday Morning, David Pogue shares the problems of preservation in the digital era.